MicrosoftDocs/dynamics-365-project-operations/articles/budget/project-budget-management-overview-res-non-stocked.md

 1. As required, the project manager updates the forecasts, based on the actual consumption during project execution.
 1. If additional budget is allocated to the project, or if the contract is updated based on spend, the project manager might decide to revise the budget so that it reflects the new forecasts.
 1. The revised project budget follows the project budget approval workflow.
 After the project is approved, a new version of the project budget is used for the comparison of the budget versus actuals.
+1. Below steps to be performed on the Finance & Operations.

 A project budget can be created for all types of projects, fixed-price, time and material, and investment projects.